 Intense Eye Contact- Shows more attraction and interest then regular eye contact.
 This type of eye contact will show someone you are into them completely

-Prolonged Eye Contact- Means long lasting eye contact between partners or between potential love interest.
+Prolonged Eye Contact – Means long lasting eye contact between partners or between potential love interest.
 It creates intimacy, trust, and self-awareness.
-This is typically the lovey dovey stare you see between two people in movies.
+This is typically the lovey dovey stare you see between two people in romantic movies.
 People engaged in this type of eye contact are hard to interrupt.

-Seductive Eye Contact- Evokes sexual tension between too people.
+Seductive Eye Contact – Evokes sexual tension between too people.
+It creates intense feeling when looking into eyes or making prolonged eye contact.
 It is an intense look that says you are extremely attracted to someone.
 This look is pulled off by looking someone in the eyes and also their mouth.
 You will want to smile coyly with both your mouth and eyes while doing so.

 You really need to start implementing engaging communicative eye contact in your day to day life.
 If you ever feel as if conversations don’t go your way or that you aren’t making deep enough connections it may be your eye contact.

-Make sure you aren’t blinking too much, not blinking, or avoiding eye contact.
+Make sure you aren’t blinking too much, not blinking at all, or seem to be avoiding eye contact.
 Refer back to sections of this post to get more do’s and don’t of eye contact.

 If you struggle with eye contact the best thing to do is practice.
 Even if you aren’t great at first you will eventually master strong and steady eye contact.
 Once you feel comfortable enough refer back to this post and try out some of the other kinds of eye contact.